-This lesson is about how you can get adverbs out of any adjective in Japanese.
-It'll be easy!
+This lesson is about how you can create adverbs out of any adjective in Japanese.

 To easily explain.